LGMOA-Oranziniai/Countdown-GIF/README.md

 ---

 ## English
-Python code to create the animated countdown GIFs used in our "Mindfight" quiz with the Pillow library.
+Python code to create the animated countdown GIFs used in our Trivia game with the Pillow library.
 [Example](#pavyzdys--example)

 ### Requirements